Prashanth415/vehicle-registration-dashboard/README.md

 # vehicle-registration-dashboard

-1. ⚙️ Setup Instructions
+1. Setup Instructions
 🎯 To run the dashboard locally:

 Clone the repo

 Install dependencies using pip
+Ex: pip install -r requirements.txt

-Run the app with streamlit run main.py
+Run the app with streamlit run app.py

 2. Data Assumptions
 This project uses synthetic data generated to simulate real-world vehicle registrations in India.